Learn Hindustani Music Online

 The path tread by Hindustani music:

-Hindustani music meandered its way to its present form over a long period.
+Hindustani music or north Indian music meandered its way to its present form over a long period in india music.
 During the late Vedic period, a form of music called Samagana, which involved the chanting of the verses and hymns set to musical patterns, was prevalent.
 Jatigan was evolved to narrate the epics.
 Between 2-7 AD a form of music called Prabandh Sangeet, which was written in Sanskrit, became very popular.
-This gave way to a simpler form known as dhruvapad, which used Hindi as the medium for the first time.
+This gave way to a simpler form known as dhruvapad, which used Hindi as the medium for the first time in india music.

-Persian music Musiqi-e-Assil has had a great influence on Hindustani Music.
-The advent of Islamic rule under the Delhi Sultanate and later the Mughal Empire led to the fusion of Hindu and Muslim thoughts to produce new forms of musical expression.
+Persian music Musiqi-e-Assil has had a great influence on hindustani classical music.
+The advent of Islamic rule under the Delhi Sultanate and later the Mughal Empire led to the fusion of Hindu and Muslim thoughts to produce new forms of musical expression in india music.

 The most significant musician of the Delhi Sultanate was Amir Khusrau (1253-1325), regarded as the father of modern Hindustani classical music.
 He was a prolific composer in Persian, Turkish, Arabic and Brajbhasha.
 He is credited with systematizing many aspects of Hindustani music and introducing several ragas such as Yaman Kalyan, Zeelaf and Sarparda.
 He also created the qawwali and khayal (meaning thought or imagination) genre.
 However, Niyamat Khan (Sadarang) from the court of Muhammad Shah 'Rangiley' is regarded as the father of modern day khayal.
 Amir Khusrau created the sitar and the tabla.

-Simultaneously, the bhakti and Sufi movemenst led by Meerabai, Kabir, Tulsidas and Surdas also had an impact on Hindustani music, so did folk songs of different regions.
+Simultaneously, the bhakti and Sufi movemenst led by Meerabai, Kabir, Tulsidas and Surdas also had an impact on Hindustani music, so did folk songs of different regions of north india music.